marwendoukh/EncryptedCommunicationPython/README.md

-# End To End Encryption with Python
+# Encrypted communication with Python

-This is an End To End Encryption example with Python made by Marwen Doukh
+This is a basic encrypted communication example with Python made by Marwen Doukh

 #How to use it ?